dchest/imgpreview/README.md

 data:image/webp;base64,UklGRpAAAABXRUJQVlA4IIQAAAAwBACdASoqAB8AP8nU3GY/tCwnMAqr8DkJQAAPpCFvc1+gv4l5aLFvwFAA/t6qZ8zzfS7wWsF7C1w3IqQr9kr+ZPlFjfNGZ2lwqYWHQyJIZFzzQtDn3ar3HSw3W1XGLQPQyj3HZfadC+YJaBAYTTtOJeZamHk6s4FnBHNNLgIwECcAAAA=
 ```

-The result is then embedded into an SVG that applies a gaussian blur filter to it
+The result is then embedded into an SVG that applies the gaussian blur filter to it
 (we can't use the CSS `blur` filter because it will blur the whole image,
 not its background):